Dunduff Castle: Stewart lairds

 The first Laird of Dunduff was William Stewart, married to Isobel Ker.
 In 1528 he was the Scottish Ambassador to France as appointed by James V; he died in 1552.
 His father was Sir Andrew Stewart, second Lord Evondale, first Lord of the Bedchamber to King James IV.
 The family traced its line directly to King Robert II of Scotland.

 The next record is that of William Stewart, second Laird of Dunduff in 1558, his wife being Elizabeth Corry.
 The correct family name seems to have been Stewart, however they often used the name Dunduff as a surname.
 Paterson speculated that they obtained the property through marriage with an heiress with the surname Dunduff.
 Matthew, third laird, was born at Dunduff in 1560, inherited the property from his father William in 1580, and is referred to as "Dunduff of that Ilk".

 In the 16th century the master of Cassilis (younger brother of the earl) enter into a bond with the laird of Dunduff (Matthew Stewart) and the laird of Auchindraine to murder his brother, the Earl of Culzean; all three had suffered at his hands.
 Thomas Kennedy of Bargany, who liberated Alan Stewart Commendator of Crossraguel from Gilbert Kennedy, Earl of Cassilis, and the "black vault" of Dunure, was an ancestor of the Lairds of Dunduff.

 The Laird of Bargany then had an unsuccessful property dispute with the earl over the lands of Newark, which resulted in a fourth member joining the group and an attempt on the life of Culzean being made.
 On 1 January 1598 the earl dined at supper with Sir Thomas Nasmyth at Maybole and the plotters and their servants lay in wait, however despite eight shots being fired at him, the earl escaped unharmed, having run away through the streets of Maybole with the benefit of a dark and murky night for concealment.
 The earl's brother, the Master of Cassillis, was one of those involved, together with Mure of Auchendrayne.

-The result of this incident for the Laird of Dunduff was that he was held briefly in Edinburgh Castle and was then banished from Scotland, England, Ireland and all the Isles and fined 1000 merks.Paterson, Page 430 This sentence was either evaded or not enforced and upon his return the laird and the earl settled their disagreements and became friends; he died in 1609.
+The result of this incident for the Laird of Dunduff was that he was held briefly in Edinburgh Castle and was then banished from Scotland, England, Ireland and all the Isles and fined 1000 merks.
+This sentence was either evaded or not enforced and upon his return the laird and the earl settled their disagreements and became friends; he died in 1609.
 George, brother of Matthew was murdered by John Glendoning of Drumraschein 1601.

 William Stewart, the fourth laird inherited the lands from his father.
 In 1668, it is recorded that the John, the fifth (and last) Stewart Laird of Dunduff and his brother William were prevented, being opposed to Oliver Cromwell and supporting the crown, from renewing the covenant and shortly after the property was sold and passed into the hands of the Whiteford family.
 John's sister inherited Mount Stewart and her daughter was Alice, Countess of Wicklow.